Force over Distance: Chapter 16

 The neural interface bolts engaged with a crack that made everyone jump.

-A profound, soul-crushing relief was the first thing that hit him, and then—
+A profound, soul-crushing relief was the first thing to hit, then—

 “TJ,” was the only thing Young had time to say.